8/15/2024

 Analyst, ABG Sundal Collier

-Yes hello I'd like to start off in the US business and regarding your sort of optimistic view on the expansion opportunities in that region but then contrasting that with the fact that in the near future you still have some fairly high leverage following the red acquisition so are you focusing in the near term on reducing that before further US expansion or are you open to doing both on acquisitions you know in the near term even with the higher leverage
+Yes, hello.
+I'd like to start off in the US business and regarding your sort of optimistic view on the expansion opportunities in that region, but then contrasting that with the fact that the near-term future you still have some fairly high leverage following the red acquisition so are you focusing in the near term on reducing that before further us expansion or are you open to doing bolton acquisitions you know in the near term even with the higher leverage maybe i start lars and you can do that with you i i i think uh adrian um

 speaker